mattmallow-AUT/AUT-COMP721-Assignment-2/readme.txt

-# CabsOnline - This repo is for AUT COMP721-Web Development Assignment 2
-> Cabs Online, your cab is right next to you
+CabsOnline - This repo is for AUT COMP721-Web Development Assignment 2 Cabs Online, your cab is right next to you

-## purpose
+purpose
 The purpose of this assignment is to demonstrate understanding on AJAX methodology for Web 2.0

----

-## Files
+Files in this folder:

 - Three files for booking page:
     - booking.html: For display the user booking page.